vinay02022/DeepDiveJS/README.md

 # Test Resources:
 Specify human resources, testing tools, and equipment.

-Test Data and Environment Setup:
+# Test Data and Environment Setup:
 Describe how test data will be generated and maintained.
 Specify the setup process for the test environment.

-Test Execution and Reporting:
+# Test Execution and Reporting:
 Define the process for executing tests and reporting results.

-Part 2: Test Case Design
+# Test Case Design
-Functional Test Cases:
+# Functional Test Cases:
 User Registration:

 Verify successful registration with valid user details.